 “Not anymore…” Adam looked down at his hand.
 “I don’t want to bottle things up.
 It’s not good for me…”

 “Hmm…” Robin’s face lit up.
 “You’re quite good at history, you say?
 Why don’t you try that out—”

 “Oh, I hate history,” Adam smirked.
 “Just because I’m good at it, doesn’t mean I like it.
-I’d be much more interested in—” Adam pointed toward the city, which was now starting to surround them. “...in studying Phantonics…”
+I’d be much more interested in...”
+Adam trailed off, going silent.

 “What’s wrong?”
 Robin noticed Adam’s hesitation in his words.